randeelayosa/converse-rebuild/README.md

 <p align="center">
   <img src="src/assets/img/components.jpeg" width="300" height="400" title="component model">
 </p>

+**Features Built and To Be Completed**
+- [x] Navigation bar
+- [ ] Body component with image boxes
+- [ ] Footer navigation bar
+- [ ] Dropdown sub-menu for each tab in the navigation bar
+- [ ] A market page of one of the shoe styles that has a router attached
+- [ ] Shopping cart feature that stores user's desired purchase
+- [ ] Authentication/Sign in feature to allow user's to make their purchase
+- [ ] Sass styling
+- [ ] Program has a Firebase database established
+- [ ] Program is deployed

 **Integration**
   * src folder: files responsible for UI code and backend functionality